hardybm/useful_scripts/README.md

 # useful_scripts
-A collectionof useful scripts I've made to do things
+A collection of useful scripts I've made to do things